royzluf/qlik-messages-api/README.md

 ### E2E Tests

-In order to run the end to end testing use the following command:
+In order to run the end to end testing use the following command (while the service is running):

      npm run test:e2e